 Not bad considering my 10 year daughter did most of the work and I just rolled out the marzipan and did the chocolate dipping it was a real team effort.
 I think she particularly enjoyed decorating the chocolates at the end with the flaked almonds and picking out the best ones.

 How much do these Neapolitan Marzipan Chocolates cost to make?

 I worked out that the 40 generous sized chocolates cost about £4 to make which if you wrapped into 5 cellophane packages (or roasting bags cut flat) of 8 chocolates each (130g) it would cost you 80p per gift.
 That is a phenomenal saving as marzipan chocolates cost about £5 per 100g off the shelf on average and even more if they are handmade.

->

-> I would be over the moon if someone made these Neapolitan Marzipan Chocolates for me so if you know someone who loves marzipan and you have a willing helper in the kitchen I thoroughly recommend you make these.
-Think how impressed your child’s teacher would be to receive such a thoughtful gift too!
+I would be over the moon if someone made these Neapolitan Marzipan Chocolates for me for Christmas or any time of year!
+So, if you know someone who loves marzipan and you have a willing helper in the kitchen I thoroughly recommend you make these.
+Think how impressed your friends or family will be to receive such a thoughtful gift!

->

-> As these Neapolitan Marzipan Chocolates are so thrifty using value chocolate and far cheaper than any you could buy I am entering them into Credit Crunch Munch which I run with Helen and is this month hosted by Elizabeth.
+As these Neapolitan Marzipan Chocolates are so thrifty using value chocolate and far cheaper than any you could buy I am entering them into Credit Crunch Munch which I run with Helen and is this month hosted by Elizabeth.

 NB: Recipe previously featured on Great British Chefs 7/12/2013.